withastro/roadmap/proposals/0025-full-length-post-content-in-rss-feeds.md

 # Adoption strategy

-This should be a non-breaking change, as the default behavior will continue unless the developer specifically provides the key/value pair `contentLength: 'full'` *and* a value for `content`.
+This should not be a breaking change, as the default behavior will continue unless the developer specifically provides the key/value pair `contentLength: 'full'` *and* a value for `content`.

 # Unresolved questions